Wondering About the Average Cost of Replacing a Roof in Illinois?

 The truth is that a roof replacement will not be cheap.
 It’s also impossible to give you an exact price for your roof replacement without first getting on your roof and estimating the damage.

-That doesn’t mean we can’t give you an estimate based on what the average Lake County homeowner pays for a new roof.
+That doesn’t mean we can’t give you an estimate based on what the average Illinois homeowner pays for a new roof.
 We’re going to do this because we want you to have the information you need to make an informed purchasing decision.

-Holda Construction has been providing high-quality roof replacements in Palatine, IL and the surrounding areas since early 2000s.
+Holda Construction has been providing high-quality roof replacements in Northwest Chicago suburbs and the surrounding Lake and Cook County communities since early 2000s.
 We work with you and your budget to create a beautiful, long-lasting roof.
 And, once we’ve completed the roof replacement, you’ll have a lifetime warranty on our workmanship.

 First, we will discuss the average cost of replacing a roof.
 Following that, you’ll learn the cost per square foot of four common types of roofing materials, which will help you decide which type of roof is best for your budget.

 Finally, there’s a guide at the end with all the details you need to know about your upcoming roof replacement.

 The Typical Cost of Replacing a Roof in Illinois

 The cost of your new roof is determined by a variety of factors.
 As a result, it’s difficult to provide an exact price for your replacement.